osisoft/OCS-Docs/Documentation/SequentialDataStore/Units_of_Measure.md

 ## `Get Uom Access Rights`

 Gets the AccessRights associated with the specified unit of measure for the requesting identity.
+For more information on Access Rights, see [Access Control](xref:accessControl#commonaccessrightsenum).

 **Request**
  ```text